MeetMangrove/playbook/the_rules.md

 - Pairing (if wanted) with other MF and MM

-### Ownership
+### Physical Assets
-Mangrove members own no asset within Mangrove.
-When an asset is sold, leased or produce valuable output, the financial value is processed within the classical framework of profit redistribution [link].

 While all assets belong to Mangrove, a person is appointed as responsible for a period of time to be determined, depending on the context.
 Being responsible of an asset means that we have to take care of it [link to sheperding], in exchange of its use.

 When a member leaves Mangrove, he takes no assets back.
-He has to delegate the responsibilities he has over the assets to other members.
+He has to delegate the responsibilities he has over the physical assets to other members.
 A council with the other people affected by this transmission [see decision making].

-A member cannot use Mangrove assets for personal use, as it doesn’t help the purpose of Mangrove.
+A member cannot use Mangrove physical assets for personal use, as it doesn’t help the purpose of Mangrove.
 However, he can ask to affected members to buy or lease it with associated guarantees.

-Example of assets (to detail): House, Drone,
+[Detail examples of assets here]

 ### Compensation & Profits
 All profits generated within Mangrove should be reinvested in other Mangrove projects. (ça suppose quand même que mangrove possède un statut juridique et peut recevoir de l’argent)

-The investments in the different Mangrove projects have to be determined between the different project leaders and go through the conflict resolution system if needed [see link].
+When money is needed for a project, a simple validation by vote is needed to proceed to the investment.

 A treasurer has to be elected every 3 months and is hold responsible of the financial flows.
 He has to regularly check the #finance channel in order to register the cashflows on his favorite accounting system and publicly communicate the balances every 2 weeks, the debts of Mangrove towards its members, and the distribution of the refunds.

+[idée: faire un bot de rôles (qui assigne des rôles et des rappels associés à chaque rôle)]

 ### Office and hubs